thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/about-embedding-viz.md

 A trusted authenticator application or service obtains a token from ThoughtSpot.
 This token is used to obtain trust from other, third-party client applications that need access to ThoughtSpot.
-In the scenario below, the trust authenticator forwards requests for ThoughtSpot data from client applications to ThoughtSpot.
+In the following scenario, the trust authenticator forwards requests for ThoughtSpot data from client applications to ThoughtSpot.

 ![]({{ site.baseurl }}/images/authentication.png "Authentication flow")